Jet Fins vs Rocket Fins – Comparison of these two Iconic Diving Fins

 Most searches for the ultimate diving fin comes down to two options: the Jet Fin and the Rocket Fin.

-And, to the untrained eye, the difference between the two is minimal.
+And, to the untrained eye, the difference between them is minimal.
 With their open heel, both styles are suitable for any temperature water.
 They both have a stiff paddle design.
-They also both enjoy a long history of success, in constant competition for the title of best diving fins on the market.
+Both fins enjoy a long history of success, in constant competition for the title of best diving fins on the market.

-So, what, really are the differences between the two?
+So, what, really are the differences between the two iconic scuba fins?

-Before we go into the details, here’s a quick side-by-side comparison between the two fins:
+Before we go into the details, here’s a quick side-by-side comparison between these dive fins:

 Scubapro Jet Fins